jcabraham/abacus-demo/README.md

 * (Developer) TODO: fetch from Maven.
 I haven't gotten around to publishing to Maven.

-* Download and extract abacus-demo-0.1.0-SNAPSHOT.tar, cd to its bin directory, execute abacus-basic-demo.
+* Untar dist/abacus-demo-0.1.0-SNAPSHOT.tar, cd to its bin directory, execute abacus-basic-demo.
 This distribution has all the dependencies exploded, so you have the advantage of upgrading libraries should you find that necessary, OR

-* Download and extract abacus-demo-boot-0.1.0-SNAPSHOT.tar.
-Execution instructions are the same.
+* Untar dist/abacus-demo-boot-0.1.0-SNAPSHOT.tar, etc, as above.
 In this distribution, everything is packaged in a single jar (jca-abacus-demo-0.1.0.jar), so you could also run it by executing java -jar jca-abacus-demo-0.1.0.jar.

 * Install abacus-basic-demo shell script (or Windows .bat) into your bin directory, install jca-abacus-demo.jar into your lib directory, execute abacus-basic-demo